FAQs

 What is the mission of the USS?

-The mission of the USS is threefold: supporting and safeguarding student life, uplifting student voices, and advancing shared governance.
+The mission of the USS is threefold: achieving true shared governance; effectively supporting and safeguarding community life and student resources; advocating for students from all backgrounds and departments.

 What is a Senator?

 A Senator is the name for the students who are elected to serve as your representatives within the university's student government.
 They are distinguished by their schools.
 For example: a student elected from COPA would be a Senator for COPA.
 Or a COPA Senator on the University Student Senate.
-All Senators serve as a voice for their fellow students, advocating for their needs, concerns, and interests within the university’s decision-making processes and supporting their right to a vibrant community life.
+Senators have a wide range of duties and responsibilities: they serve as a voice for their fellow students, advocating for their needs, concerns, and interests within the university’s decision-making processes and supporting their right to a vibrant community life.
 Student senators participate in meetings, propose and vote on policies, allocate funds for student initiatives, and work to improve campus life and academic experiences for their peers.

 What is the structure of the Senate?

-The Senate consists of the General Board.
-Within the General Board is the Executive Board, which exists to facilitate coordination and collaboration, and represents the whole Senate at certain high-level meetings.
-The General Board is further divided into four committees: Finance, Engagement, Communications, and Engagement.
+The Senate consists of the Execute Board and the Representative Board.
+The Executive Board exists to facilitate coordination and collaboration, and represents the whole Senate at certain high-level meetings.
+The Representative Board is further divided into four committees: Finance, Engagement, Communications, and Engagement.

 Special Elections are a part of the regular constitutional process of the Senate that takes place when there are open seats on the Senate from the regular election cycle, which happens annually at the end of the Spring semester.
 The Senate depends on its Senators to carry out our mission and even if we are down a few Senators it severely hinders our ability to carry out vital functions.
 The Special Elections were designed to both address this issue of short-staffing as well as with the goal of inclusivity and a commitment to our democratic process in mind to allow first-year students and other eligible students who were not able to run for Senator in the regular election cycle for any reason a chance to join our ranks.